metzgr/federal-program-inventory-1/data_processing/README.md

 ### Additional data
 The FPI also uses additional data, which is sourced from several locations and should be refreshed on varying schedules.
 These include:
-1. [extracted/additional-programs.csv](extracted/additional-programs.csv): this contains additional programs beyond Assistance Listings, including Interest on the Public Debt ([source](https://www.usaspending.gov/explorer/)) and Tax Expenditures ([source](https://home.treasury.gov/policy-issues/tax-policy/tax-expenditures)); these should be refreshed at  annually (a manual process)
+1. [extracted/additional-programs.csv](extracted/additional-programs.csv): this contains additional programs beyond Assistance Listings, including Interest on the Public Debt ([source](https://www.usaspending.gov/explorer/), All Budget Functions > Net Interest > Interest on Treasury Debt Securities > Interest on the Public Debt > switch to table mode) and Tax Expenditures ([source](https://home.treasury.gov/policy-issues/tax-policy/tax-expenditures), tab "Table 1 - Totals"); these should be refreshed at  annually (a manual process)
 2. [extracted/improper-payment-program-mapping.csv](extracted/improper-payment-program-mapping.csv): this contains a mapping between programs in the FPI and programs reported on [PaymentAccuracy.gov](https://paymentaccuracy.gov/), as reported by agencies via an OMB data call; this should be refreshed at least annually (a manual process)

 ## Transforming the data